thesassway/thesassway.com/source/news/sass-3-3-released.html.markdown

 These are just the highlights of some of the new features in the latest version of Sass.
 To get the full scoop, you'll need to read the [changelog](http://sass-lang.com/documentation/file.SASS_CHANGELOG.html) yourself!

+Prefer video?
 Here's Chris Eppstein presenting, *[The Mind-blowing Power of Sass 3.3](http://www.youtube.com/watch?v=-ZJeOJGazgE)*:

 <iframe width="560" height="315" src="//www.youtube.com/embed/-ZJeOJGazgE" frameborder="0" allowfullscreen></iframe>